Ethics and Law in Occupational Therapy Practice

 - Censure: A formal expression of disapproval that is publicly reported.

-- Probation of Membership Subject to Terms: Continued AOTA membership is conditional, depending on fulfillment of specified terms.
-Failure to meet terms will subject an Association member to disciplinary actions or sanctions.
-Terms may include but are not limited to a) remedial activity, applicable to the violation, with proof of satisfactory completion by a specific date; and b) the corrected behavior which is expected to be maintained.
+- Probation of membership subject to terms: Continued AOTA membership is conditional, depending on fulfillment of specified terms.
+Failure to meet terms will subject an individual to any of the disciplinary actions or sanctions.
+Terms may include but are not limited to: a) remedial activity, applicable to the violation, with proof of satisfactory completion by a specific date and b) the corrected behavior, which is expected to be maintained.
 Probation is publicly reported.

-- Suspension: Removal of Association membership for a specified period of time.
+- Suspension: Removal of Association membership and eligibility to obtain or renew membership for a specified period of time.
 Suspension is publicly reported.

 - Revocation: Permanent denial of Association membership.
 Revocation is publicly reported.